8bitpineapple/DiscworldMudMap/README.md

 Binds f11 and f12 to start/stop following your position.

-These scripts aren't the best but serve as a starting point to get a mostly functional map.
+These scripts are functional but still evolving — they work well as a base, but may need refinement.
 The map is by default Always on top, so you can position it above your client.
 ![tintin++ Client with DiscworldMudMap on top](https://i.imgur.com/1yithYV.png)